BestTimesToVisit.com Logo

 What is the best time of year to visit Puno for pleasant weather and fewer crowds?

 The best time to visit Puno is during the dry season, from April to October.
-You'll find sunny days perfect for exploring Lake Titicaca and the surrounding areas, with fewer crowds than the peak season.
+You'll find sunny days perfect for exploring Lake Titicaca and the surrounding areas, with fewer crowds than the peak summer months.
 However, even during the dry season, pack layers as nights can get chilly at altitude.

 What are some local customs or cultural considerations I should be aware of when visiting Puno?